 Major Information Security Deadline for ftc compliance

-Time is running out for your business to comply with changes in the Federal Trade Commission (FTC) Standards for Safeguarding Customer Information.
-June 9, 2023 is the deadline for all brokers, lenders, and agents to have correctly implemented the changes in security safeguards outlined in the amendment of the 2003 Rule to protect their customers' data.
-Failure to do so makes your business vulnerable to up to $46,517 per consent order violation.
+Time has run out for your business to comply with changes in the Federal Trade Commission (FTC) Standards for Safeguarding Customer Information!
+As of June 9th, 2023 all brokers, lenders, and agents have to correctly implement the changes outlined in the security safeguards amendment of the 2003 Rule to protect their customers’ data.
+Failure to do so makes your business vulnerable from $10,000 to $100,000 per consent order violation.

-Acting now to prepare your business for this fast-approaching deadline is vital for the financial health of your business.
+Acting now is vital for the financial health of your business.
 Working with a highly experienced and reputable IT business is absolutely crucial to protect your business.
-Safeguarding clients' data is one of the most valuable services you can provide to your clients.
-Give your clients added confidence by ensuring their data is secure by choosing an IT business with years of experience in the ever-changing security standards and risks faced in today's world.
+Safeguarding clients’ data is one of the most valuable services you can provide to your clients.
+Give your clients added confidence by ensuring their data is secure by choosing an IT business with years of experience in the ever-changing security standards and risks faced in today’s world.

 Fortify IT Solutions will take the pressure off you and will ensure your information security program meets the nine security requirements to be developed, implemented, and maintained as outlined in the Safeguards Rule that goes into effect this June 9, 2023